atheriel/rtrace-proposal/isc-proposal.md

 The timeline of the project is intended to be short:

-  - Within one month.
-Delivery of the proposed MVP: refactoring of the demo into a portable C program and library for Linux, plus an R package interface.
+1. Delivery of the proposed MVP: refactoring of the demo into a portable C program and library for Linux, plus an R package interface.
+Estimated to take up to two weeks.
+This would be signified by a “0.1” release of these artifacts.

-  - Within the second month.
-Delivery of the proposed ports to Windows and Docker, plus a substantive blog post for the project and submission of the R package to CRAN.
+2. Delivery of the proposed ports to Windows and Docker of the R sampling portion of the library.
+Estimated to take up to two weeks.

+3. Delivery of support for mixed-mode R and C/C++ stack sampling, again Linux-first.
+Estimated to take up to a month, and would be signified by a second release of the artifacts.

+4. Delivery of wrap-up work, including a substantive blog post, integration into **jointprof**, and submission of one or more packages to CRAN.
+Estimated to take up to two weeks.

 Given the plan to work nearly full-time on this proposal, we believe this should be possible.